inspec/inspec-aws/docs/resources/aws_cloudwatch_insight_rules.md

 # aws_cloudwatch_insight_rules

-Use the `aws_cloudwatch_insight_rules` InSpec audit resource to test properties of the plural AWS CloudWatch Insight Rules.
+Use the `aws_cloudwatch_insight_rules` InSpec audit resource to test properties of the plural AWS CloudWatch Insight rules.

 ## Syntax

-Ensure that the insight rule exists.
+Ensure that the Insight rule exists.

     describe aws_cloudwatch_insight_rules do
       it { should exist }